anirudh-m14/CFOLD-seeker/README.md

 1. Download the CFOLD-seeker ZIP package.
 2. Unzip the package to your preferred path.
+3. Open the idmapping_geneid.tsv and download as txt file.
+Use an online txt to tsv converter and put the resulting tsv file into the same path as CFOLD-seeker.
-3. Change directory to the path where CFOLD-seeker is located.
+4. Change directory to the path where CFOLD-seeker is located.
-4. Use the next command to start using CFOLD-seeker:
+5. Use the next command to start using CFOLD-seeker:
 `python CFoldSeekerCMD.py -h`

 This gives the next output: